 As part of the FSC process, regional standards are developed by a regional working group, field-tested, revised and approved by the regional working group, and then submitted to the FSC's international headquarters for approval.
-The final product, if approved, is an "FSC accredited standard".
+The final product, if approved, is an "FSC endorsed standard".
 Once accredited, all FSC-approved certifiers (like NEPCon) must use the endorsed regional standard as the fundamental starting point for FSC certification in that country/region.
 Certifiers may choose to be more rigorous than the regional standard, but they cannot be less rigorous.

 In all countries or regions not covered by an FSC accredited forest stewardship standard, NEPCon will develop a locally adapted or interim standard for use in evaluating forest management operations in that designated geographic area.
-The adapted standard is developed from the SW generic standard with modification to certification indicators to take into account the national context (e.g. legal requirements, environmental, social and economic perspectives).
-This draft will be translated to the official language of the country in which the FME to be evaluated is located and is be submitted for consultation at least 60 days at the first-time consultation of their generic forest stewardship standard in a certain country.
-For repeated consultations in the same country (for different clients), this formal consultation period shall at least be 30 days.
-Each consultation period shall be followed by a period of at least 10 working days for the certification body to evaluate and incorporate the comments into the generic standard before publishing the resulting locally adapted generic standard on the website.
-Distribution to key stakeholders occurs via the Internet (email and posted on the SW website), mailings and face to face meetings.
+The adapted standard is developed from the NEPCon generic standard with modification to certification indicators to take into account the national context (e.g. legal requirements, environmental, social and economic perspectives).
+This draft will be translated to the official language of the country in which the FME to be evaluated is located and is be submitted for consultation at least 45 days prior to the start of fieldwork for a full assessment.
+Distribution to key stakeholders occurs via the Internet (email and posted on the NEPCon website), mailings and face to face meetings.